 Well, I do still absolutely love Solus, it’s an awesome Linux distribution, so fast and simple to use, but I’ve been hitting a show stopper issue with running Docker projects that the maintainers have struggled to fix, and a few other smaller day to day problems that over time built up to make me start looking around for another distro.

-After playing with a few BSD and Linux distros again, I thought I’d give COSMIC Epoch a another go to see how it’s progressed since I last gave it a spin early last year.
+After playing with a few BSD and Linux distros again, I thought I’d give COSMIC Epoch another go to see how it’s progressed since I last gave it a spin early last year.

 Even though it is definitely an alpha as a few feature aren’t complete, and being based on Ubuntu 24.04 LTS is a bit painful, it’s so good to have a working Docker setup again, and I really like the COSMIC desktop in tiling mode.